Tienguyenuis/evaluation_framework/README.md

-# Graph embedding evaluation framework
+# Graph Embedding Evaluation Framework

 This repository contains the added modules to the and files for the web-based graph embedding evaluation framework.
 Combine with the original framework to gain full functionality